pael666/testnet-vapps/submissions/infrastructure/pael666.md

 Discord: pa3l

 Experience:
 I’ve been experimenting with Web3 development by building small prototypes and exploring tools related to verification, identity, and content authenticity.
-Lately I’ve been interested in how creators can prove authorship in a simple and privacy-friendly way, which led me to build ProofLens.
+Recently I’ve been interested in how creators can prove authorship in a simple and privacy-friendly way, which led me to build ProofLens.

 Project
 Name & Category